Newar literature: Post-democracy

 The overthrow of the Ranas in 1951 and move towards democracy brought a freer environment to writers.
 The 1950s saw a surge in literary activity and the appearance of new authors.

 Baikuntha Prasad Lacoul belongs to the end of the renaissance and the beginning of the modern period.
 He is credited with introducing Western romanticism in Newari poetry.

-Moti Laxmi Upasika (1909–1997) was the first poetess and short story writer in the modern period.
+Moti Laxmi Upasika (1909–1997) was the first woman poet and short story writer in the modern period.

 Satya Mohan Joshi (born 1920) is a poet, historian and cultural expert.
 The epic Jaya Prakash (published in 1955) about the last Malla king of Kathmandu, and Aranikoya Swet Chaitya (published in 1984) about the Nepalese artist Araniko who went to China in the 13th century, are two of his many notable works.

 Ramapati Raj Sharma (born 1931) is a poet whose works draw inspiration from nature.

 Madan Mohan Mishra (1931–2013) is known for his epic poetry and satire.
 His Gajiguluya Mhagasay Pashupatinath (गजिगुलुया म्हगसय् पशुपतिनाथ, "Pashupatinath in the Dreams of a Marijuana Smoker"), published in 1975, is one of his most loved works.

 R. R. N. "Syasya" (1932–2002) was the pen name of Rebati Ramanananda Shrestha Vaidya.
 Syasya belongs to the young generation of writers that emerged in the 1950s.
 His early works include Malakha ("Dragon", a collection of poems, published in 1955), Kapan ("Rainbow", short stories, 1956) and Uphoswan ("Blue Lotus", story, 1956).

 Narayan Devi (born 1935) is a poet whose poetry deals with women's empowerment and social discrimination.

 Durga Lal Shrestha (born 1937) is a prolific, versatile and popular poet and songwriter.
 His works range from a collection of children's poems and songs entitled Chiniyamha Kisicha ("Sugar Elephant") to romantic and progressive compositions that have earned him the epithet of People's Poet.

 Girija Prasad Joshi (1939–1987) was a poet whose works encompass romantic to progressive poetry.